-An off-season features lower mileage than race training, with a majority if not all of your runs at an easy effort.
+A recovery season (sometimes also called off-season) features lower mileage than race training, with a majority (if not all) of your runs at an easy effort.
 The focus is on maintenance and enjoying running.
 An off-season can last a few weeks or a few months.
-For most runners, winter months or summer (depending on where you live) are optimal of an off-season, when there aren’t upcoming races and the weather isn’t conducive to hard training.
+For most runners, winter months or summer (depending on where you live) are optimal for an off-season.
+When you schedule your recovery phase, pick a time of year when there aren’t upcoming races and the weather isn’t conducive to hard training.

 Some runners need longer off-seasons than others.
 It depends upon your disposition, other life stressors, and how your race went.
-The length of your off-season will likely vary based on your circumstance at that time.
-Each off-season, embrace it; don’t rush into training for your next race.
+The length of your off-season will likely vary based on your circumstances at that time.
+Embrace each recovery phase.
+Don’t rush into training for your next race.

-Consecutive marathons, especially within a short time frame, exhaust the mind and body.
+Consecutive marathons or ultra marathons can exhaust the mind and body.
+Monotony can be a factor for training burnout.
 Think of how the optimal training plan relies on variety: long runs, speedwork, tempo runs, easy runs, and rest days.
 The mind and body thrive with variety – and that includes variety in your goals.

 I’ve seen this often in athletes, especially those who only trained for a singular distance (such as the marathon or half marathon) previously.
 Spending a training cycle, even a short one, focused on a different distance breathes new life into their training.
 They see improvements from working on different physiological systems and avoid plateauing.
 Most of all, the variety is exciting and prevents the mental burnout that can come from training for the same distance and doing the same workouts repeatedly.